 Chondrodermatitis nodularis helicis (CNH) is a skin condition that affects the cartilage of the ear.
 It’s a painful nodule, which may or may not have a scab on it, that grows over a period of time.
 The nodule grows quickly, typically measuring between 2 and 4 millimeters, and then stops growing, but remains persistent.

 Often the nodule appears on the ear on the side of the head that you sleep on.
 Chondrodermatitis nodularis helicis is sometimes referred to as Winkler’s disease.
-Chondrodermatitis nodularis helicis is not contagious and is most often found in men over the age of 40.
+Chondrodermatitis nodularis helicis is not contagious and is most often found in men .
 However, it can also be seen in women and younger patients.

 Chondrodermatitis nodularis helicis produces one defining symptom: the appearance of a raised bump (called a papule, or a nodule) on the ear.
 This bump is usually on the helix or antihelix of a person’s ear cartilage.